Anderlecht: Economy

 The Abattoirs of Anderlecht, located at 24, rue Ropsy Chaudron/Ropsy Chaudronstraat in Cureghem, is the main slaughterhouse in Brussels, employing some 1,500 people.
 In addition to its main activities, the Great Hall serves as a covered market for food and flea markets.

-In recent years, several major international companies have set up their headquarters in Anderlecht, notably the Delhaize Group, which operates many supermarket chains, from 40, Marie Curie Square, Coca-Cola Benelux at 1424, Chaussée de Mons/Bergensesteenweg, as well as the Belgian chocolate company Leonidas at 41, Boulevard Jules Graindor/Jules Graindorlaan.
+In recent years, several major international companies have set up their headquarters in Anderlecht, notably the Delhaize Group, which operates many supermarket chains, from 40, square Marie Curie/Marie Curieplein, Coca-Cola Benelux at 1424, chaussée de Mons/Bergensesteenweg, as well as the Belgian chocolate company Leonidas at 41, boulevard Jules Graindor/Jules Graindorlaan.

 Healthcare

 Several hospitals and clinics are located in Anderlecht: